karljosebuena/node-api-masterclass-with-express-mongodb/README.md

 # Node API Masterclass with Express & Mongodb

 ## Real world backend for a bootcamp directory app

-This is a project based course where we build an extensive, in-depth backend API for DevCamper, a bootcamp directory app.
-We will start from scratch and end up with a professional deployed API with documentation.
-We will dive deep into Node, Express and MongoDB.
-Here is some of what you will learn in this course and project.
+An extensive, in-depth backend API for DevCamper, a bootcamp directory app.

 ## Takeaway from the project
 * Real World Backend RESTful API For Bootcamp Directory App